gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

 ### Setting up SMTP for GitLab Mattermost

-By default, `mattermost['email_enable_sign_up_with_email'] = true` which allows team creation and account signup using email and password.
-This should be `false` if you're using only an external authentication source such as GitLab.

 SMTP configuration depends on SMTP provider used.
 Note that the configuration keys used are not the same as the ones that the main GitLab application uses, for example the SMTP user in Mattermost is `email_smtp_username` and not `smtp_user_name`.

 If you are using SMTP without TLS minimal configuration in `/etc/gitlab/gitlab.rb` contains: